Sarah Stock

-Sarah Stock (born March 4, 1979) is a Canadian professional wrestler, who is signed to AEW as a coach and producer.
-Previously, she was a women's trainer and producer for WWE.
-Stock began her career in Canada and moved back and forth across the country, working for various promotions, facing both male and female wrestlers.
+Sarah Stock (born March 4, 1979) is a Canadian professional wrestler.
+She is known for her role in All Elite Wrestling (AEW) and WWE as a trainer and producer for WWE.
+Previously began her career in Canada and moved back and forth across the country, working for various promotions, facing both male and female wrestlers.
 She then moved to Mexico, where she worked under the ring name Dark Angel for Lucha Libre AAA World Wide (AAA) and later for Consejo Mundial de Lucha Libre (CMLL).
 She is also known for her time in Total Nonstop Action Wrestling (TNA), where under the ring name Sarita she became the inaugural and two-time TNA Knockouts Tag Team Champion, holding the title the first time with Taylor Wilde and the second time with Rosita.
 She has also worked in Japan for JDStar and World Wonder Ring Stardom, where she held the Wonder of Stardom Championship.

-Personal life
+Early and personal life

 Stock was born in Winnipeg, Manitoba, and graduated from Winnipeg's St. John's-Ravenscourt School.
 She then attended the University of Manitoba, where she was an honors student and completed a Bachelor of Science degree with a major in chemistry.
-Stock is trilingual, with the ability to speak English, French, and Spanish.
+Stock is trilingual, with the ability to speak English, French, and Spanish, the latter of which she learned and practiced during her tenures in Mexico.

 Stock practiced and competed in Muay Thai kickboxing for several years before entering professional wrestling.
 She has also participated in soccer, track and field, cross country running and horseback riding.
 Stock has stated that, if she had to pick a career outside of wrestling, she would consider the field of sports psychology and nutrition.